 WE Care & Repair (WEC&R) is a Home Improvement Agency whose purpose is to enable older, disabled people, and people on low incomes to live safely and independently in the home of their choice.
-In 2016 WEC&R required support in developing their response to a changing landscape of Local Authority cuts, a growing self-care and preventative agenda, and Local Authority interest in developing the self-funded adaptations market where customers can afford it.
+WEC&R required support in developing their response to a changing landscape of Local Authority cuts, a growing self-care and preventative agenda, and Local Authority interest in developing the self-funded adaptations market where customers can afford it.

 In this context Baxendale supported WEC&R to achieve its dual strategy – to increase its impact through winning a new Minor Adaptations contract in Gloucestershire worth up to £5m, in conjunction with scaling an affordable self-funded offer for members of the community who can afford it.